Cumulocity-IoT/cumulocity-cypress/doc/Screenshot Automation.md

     path: string
 ```
 Takes a screenshot with specific options.
 If used within the `actions` array, this allows for multiple screenshots within a single workflow.

+If a string is passed to screenshot, it will be used as the path for the screenshot.

 **text**
 ```yaml